yapb/docs/docs/introduction.rst

   + Hostage Rescue/Bomb Plant/Defuse (csde_* maps).
   + Speed Strike (sp_* maps).

-What modes are supporeted for Counter-Strike?
+What modes are supported for Counter-Strike?
 ------------------
 YaPB officially supports CSDM and CSDM FFA modes for Counter-Strike.
 Other modes should add their own support for bots.